Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Introduction

 \section{Introduction}

 Over the last few years, deep learning has made tremendous progress and has become a prevalent tool for performing various cognitive tasks such as object detection, speech recognition and reasoning.
 Various deep learning techniques \cite{lecun1998gradient,srivastava2014dropout,ioffe2015batch} enable the effective optimization of deep ANNs by constructing multiple levels of feature hierarchies and show remarkable results, which occasionally outperform human-level performance \cite{krizhevsky2012imagenet, he2016deep, silver2016mastering}.
-To that effect, deploying deep learning is becoming necessary not only on large-scale computers, but also on edge devices (\textit{e.g.} phone, tablet, smart watch, robot etc.).
-However, the ever-growing complexity of the state-of-the-art deep neural networks together with the explosion in the amount of data to be processed, place significant energy demands on current computing platforms.
-For example, a deep ANN model requires unprecedented amount of computing hardware resources that often requires huge computing power of cloud servers and significant amount of time to train.
+To harness the deep learning capabilities in ubiquitous environments, it is necessary to deploy deep learning not only on large-scale computers, but also on edge devices (\textit{e.g.} phone, tablet, smartwatch, robot, etc.).
+However, the ever-growing complexity of deep neural networks together with the explosion in the amount of data to be processed, place significant energy demands on current computing platforms.